OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 Task 2 will guide you through the process of linking a GitHub repository to Zenodo for archiving.

-> Did you know..
-All content produced for this MOOC is available as part of a community in [Zenodo](https://zenodo.org/communities/open-science-mooc/)?
+> **Did you know...** All content produced for this MOOC is available as part of a community in [Zenodo](https://zenodo.org/communities/open-science-mooc/)?

 **[GO TO TASK 2: Linking GitHub and Zenodo](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_2.md)**